 This command triggers Snapd to run the Snap Store application.
 However, using the terminal each time to open the Snap Store might not be the most practical method.

-For more intuitive access to the Snap Store, you can navigate through your desktop environment: Activities > Show Applications > Snap Store.
+Alternatively, for more intuitive access to the Snap Store, navigate through your desktop environment: Activities > Show Applications > Snap Store.

-Below is a quick example of Installing Krita with Snap Store on Debian, which you can see in the following image in the right-hand corner where the “source:” is located.
+As an example, below is a quick demonstration of installing Krita with Snap Store on Debian, which you can see in the following image in the right-hand corner where the “source:” is located.

 sudo ln -s /etc/profile.d/apps-bin-path.sh /etc/X11/Xsession.d/99snap